erick38/Frontend-Take-Home-Exercise/README.md

 # Frontend-Take-Home-Exercise

- webpage with a user creation form 2 of the options should allow users to select from options returned by an endpoint.
+Webpage with a user creation form 2 of the options should allow users to select from options returned by an endpoint.
 GET/POST request included
 I will be using Python and Django for this exercise.
-I do not need a database for this but i will use Django for easy installations.
+I don't need a database for this but I will use Django for 3 things, easy installations, fast built, and my own preference of choice.
 ## Run these Commads
 ### Step 1
      pip install -r requirements.txt